g4laad/ctfs/2018/VolgaCTF_quals/old_government_site.md

 When you enter a correct website, the server does a GET request on it.

 So we played a bit with this field and found out that `/etc` is a correct website.
 We then tried with the linux filesystem `/var` and some linux commands `/bin/ls` etc and finally, we tried `/flag`.
 It worked.
-Nice, maybe it's where the flag is, but can we access it ?
+Nice, maybe it's where the flag is, but how can we access it ?

 Up to now, we know that the script behind is executing the command we give or send a GET request on the url.